 With many of the state’s best hospitals and medical centers located in the Phoenix metropolitan area, retirees can find their dream home and still live near top medical care.
 Some of the top care centers in Mesa include Dignity Health Arizona Hospital, Mountain Vista Medical Center, Allegiant Health Care of Mesa, and Adelante Healthcare Mesa.

 Active adults have plenty of reasons to retire in Arizona.
-For baseball fans, the Cactus League brings some of the country’s best teams to the area.
+For basell fans, the Cactus League brings some of the country’s best teams to the area.
 For nature lovers, the Grand Canyon is just a day trip away.
 And for affordable retirement, there are plenty of low-priced active adult communities, plus there’s the added benefit of low tax rates and no tax on Social Security benefits.